LoginRadius/engineering-portal/content/blog/cpp-stl-containers/index.md

   - `std::priority_queue`: A queue in which elements can have a varying level of importance.
 The ones with the highest importance are at the front, and thus processed first.
   For example, let's say you're at a barbershop.
 A person arrived after you.
 If that person would've made a prior appointment to the shop, he would automatically be placed ahead of you with more "importance".
 Priority queues work similarly.
   - `std::stack`:
   Suppose you have a pile of 10 books.
-If you need a book from middle - of course, like most people, you would pull it right from the middle in one go.
+If you need a book from middle - of course, like most people, you will pull it right from the middle in one go.
 Let's think about how computers would take this problem.
 A computer needs a step-by-step instruction, so the first thing it would do is remove the book from the top.
-And continue to do that, until it reaches the book.
+And continue to do that until it reaches the book.
 To keep books as they were again, it would place books one by one at the top of the pile.
   Thus, insertions and removals in a stack are only done at the "top".

 - Associative containers: (sorted in a specific order, these containers boast search speeds of O(log N))
   - `std::set`: Each element inserted into a set is it's own identifier, meaning that unique elements are entered.
 Each element acts as it's own "key" - which uniquely identifies it.
 For example, suppose you are a volunteer for entering student information for new students entering into the semester.
 They are uniquely identified by their roll numbers.
 Suppose you enter the same student's Roll No (the ID) twice into a set, it will be inserted just once - because a "set" can only have unique values.
-  - `std::multiset`: Like a set, but here same multiple elements are allowed.
+  - `std::multiset`: Like a set, but here the same multiple elements are allowed.
 Entering the roll no from before twice into an `std::multiset` will result in it being added twice.
   - `std::map`: Take a literal map, for example.
 When you point to a location on the map, it tells you the details.
 The "point" is the key, and the details of that location are the "values".
 The keys are unique, and values can be anything.
 An `std::map` works the same way.
 Perhaps an example will help understanding more about it:

   ```cpp
   // This maps a student name to his marks.
 But is this correct?
   std::map<std::string, int> mapOfStudentNameToMarks;